Hobart Airport: Privatisation

-On 11 June 1998, Hobart airport was privatised, with a 99-year lease purchased by Hobart International Airport Pty Ltd, a Tasmanian Government-owned company operated by the Hobart Ports Corporation.
+In June 1998, Hobart Airport was privatised, with a 99-year lease purchased by a consortium of Hobart Ports Corporation, Hambros Australia and Airport Group International.
 In 2004, the domestic terminal was redeveloped for the first time in its 30-year history.
 This development involved modernising the terminal, moving the retail shops to within the security screening area, realignment of the car park and moving the car rental facilities to a new building in the car park.
 In 2005, Hobart Airport experienced record annual passenger numbers and it was decided to bring forward plans to upgrade the seating capacity of the airport.
 This work expanded the domestic terminal building over the tarmac by three metres to provide more departure lounge space.

-In December 2007, the Tasmanian Government sold the Tasmanian Ports Corporation-owned subsidiary for A$350 million to the Tasmanian Gateway Consortium, a private consortium made up of Macquarie Capital (one of Macquarie Group's infrastructure funds) and Tasmania's public sector superannuation fund, the Tasplan.
+In December 2007, the Tasmanian Government sold the TasPorts owned subsidiary for $350 million to the Tasmanian Gateway Consortium, a private consortium made up of Macquarie Capital (one of Macquarie Group's infrastructure funds) and Tasmania's public sector superannuation fund, the Tasplan.
 The sale was in line with other state capital airport sell-offs, and Hobart airport was the last capital city airport remaining under government control.
 In October 2019, Macquarie Capital sold its stake to Queensland Investment Corporation and Schiphol Group.

+In February 2024, Hutchinson Builders began work to double the size of the terminal.
+In July 2024, work began to upgrade the runway to accommodate Airbus A350 and Boeing 787s.
+The runway upgrade was completed in August 2025.